🍷

 🌍Vineyards and Terroir

-The Rex Hill estate encompasses 280 acres of vines, including Pinot Noir, Chardonnay, and Pinot Gris, spread across several Willamette Valley sites near Newberg, in Dundee Hills, and in the Chehalem Mountains.
-The winery sits within the Laurelwood sub-AVA of the Willamette Valley.
+The Rex Hill Estate Vineyard runs to 38 acres, with over 17 acres of Pinot Noir planted among them, and sources additional fruit from Willamette Valley sites near Newberg, in the Dundee Hills, and in the Chehalem Mountains.
+The winery sits in the Chehalem Mountains AVA of the Willamette Valley.
 The flagship Jacob-Hart Vineyard, purchased by the founders in 1987 and named after Jan Jacobsen and Paul Hart, sits on a warm southeast-facing slope of the Chehalem Ridge.
 It is notable for containing at least 13 soil types, with both volcanic and sedimentary soils on a single property, an exceptional rarity in the Willamette Valley.
-The winery also holds a long-term contract with Maresh Vineyard in Dundee Hills, one of Oregon's oldest vineyard sites, managed by Oregon Grape Management, the affiliated vineyard management company acquired with Rex Hill in 2007 and responsible for approximately 500 acres of contracted land.
+The winery also holds a long-term contract with Maresh Vineyard in Dundee Hills, one of Oregon's oldest vineyard sites, managed by Oregon Grape Management, the affiliated vineyard management company responsible for approximately 500 acres of contracted land.

-• 280 acres of estate vines across Willamette Valley sites near Newberg, Dundee Hills, and Chehalem Mountains; winery sits within the Laurelwood sub-AVA
+• 38-acre Estate Vineyard with over 17 acres of Pinot Noir, plus fruit from Willamette Valley sites near Newberg, the Dundee Hills, and the Chehalem Mountains; winery sits in the Chehalem Mountains AVA

 • Jacob-Hart Vineyard, purchased 1987 and named after founders Jacobsen and Hart, features at least 13 soil types including both volcanic and sedimentary soils on one property